-Quadrant 3: Competencies Related to Regulatory Practices
+Quadrant 3: Competences Related to Regulatory Practices

 3.1.
-Safety-focused Analytical Techniques Competency: This competency is the objective analysis and integration of information using a safety focus to develop a supportable regulatory conclusion.
+Safety-focused Analytical Techniques Competence: This competence is the objective (unbiased) analysis and integration of information using a safety focus to develop a supportable regulatory conclusion.

 Low: Basic knowledge of regulatory practices and processes.